NextERP-Romania/odoo-community/nexterp_account_edi_journal/README.rst

 * clone the branch 16.0 of the repository https://github.com/NextERP-Romania/odoo-community
 * add the path to this repository in your configuration (addons-path)
 * update the module list
-* search for "NextERP - Account Invoice Report" in your addons
+* search for "NextERP - Account EDI Journal" in your addons
 * install the module

 Bug Tracker